 How is it treated?

-pass giardia to others.
-It's important to take the medicine for as long as prescribed, so the infection
+Your doctor may prescribe medicine to kill the parasite.
+Treatment also lowers the chance that you will pass giardia to others.
+It's important to take the medicine for as long as prescribed, so the infection does not come back.

 Some people with giardiasis have temporary trouble digesting milk and milk products.
 This is called lactose intolerance.
 If you have this problem, avoid these foods for at least 1 month.
 Then slowly add them back into your daily meals as your body can handle them.

 Can giardiasis be prevented?